bitrise-io/devcenter/_articles/reviews/use-your-own-docker-image.md

 1. Run `docker` commands yourself, for example, with a `Script` step.
 2. Use a Linux/Android stack and set the environment docker image for the app on the `Stack` tab of the Workflow Editor.

-**The first option is strongly preferred, you should not change the base environment docker image (on the** `Stack` tab) unless you really have to!
+**The first option is the recommended option, you should not change the base environment docker image** (on the `Stack` tab) unless you really have to!
 Running the `docker` commands yourself during the build is way more flexible, and provides an overall better control.

 ## Run docker commands during the build